May Day celebrations

 May Day Activities

-Why not stay and enjoy our May Day activites?
-During the day, demonstrators will be in our Still House using the May Dew to make some special mixtures.
+Throughout May Day, demonstrators will be in our Still House using May Dew to make some special mixtures.

 Create and wear your own beautiful flower crown as part of our May Day celebrations in the craft room, open 12 - 4pm.
 Take a seat on the flower throne to crown yourselves May King or Queen or join a game of tug of war and challenge your friends and family to see who is the strongest.